turingschool/standards/Readme.md

     * Ensure curriculum covers these concepts
     * Reflect on how well students are understanding
   * How we use it
-    * Add and Standard
+    * Add a Standard
     * Change standards
-    * Cross referencing
+    * Delete standards
+    * Probably generate a static website from them
 * Students
   * Can see standards being taught for a specific lesson
+  * Can see whether they know all the things they should (a *standard* :D to measure themselves against)
+  * Can know what to review for assessments, etc

 ## Structure